mem48/geocompr/main.md

 ### Vector attribute aggregation

-Aggregation operations summarize datasets by a grouping variable.
+Aggregation operations summarize datasets by a grouping variable, which can be either another attribute column or a spatial object (see Chapter \@ref(spatial-attribute-operations)).
-Lets illustrate this with an example.
-We would like to calculate the number of people per continent.
+Imagine we would like to calculate the number of people per continent.
-Fortunately, our `world` dataset has one column representing the inhabitants per country and one column representing the corresponding continent.
+Fortunately, our `world` dataset has the necessary ingredients, with the `pop` column containing the population per country and `continent` the continent.
-Hence, we can take the sum of the populations per country using the continent column as a grouping variable.
+This allows us to aggregate populations per country using the continent column as a grouping variable.
-In base R the `aggregate()` function lets you do that.
-Note that you have to indicate the grouping variable as a `list`-object:
+In base R this is done with `aggregate()`, which requires the grouping variable to be a `list` object:

 ```r